Martinez-Gregorio-Hector/workflow_to_analysis_WES/README.md

 ## Requirements

-Before running these scripts, you need to download:
+Before run these scripts, you need to download:

 ### Data base